gramineproject/examples/gcc/README.md

 It is known that GCC relies on specific Glibc version/build.
 Because Gramine uses its own patched Glibc, this may lead to seemlingly inexplicable failures.
-In particular, this GCC example is known to work on Ubuntu 18.04/20.04 but fail on RHEL 8/CentOS 8.
+In particular, this GCC example is known to work on Debian/Ubuntu but fail on RHEL/CentOS.
 There is currently no fix for RHEL/CentOS.

 For details, see https://github.com/gramineproject/graphene/issues/2489.